Hungry Happenings

 • The butterscotch chips will be the last thing to melt.
 I had to smash them with a spoon to get them to melt completely.

 • Pour the hot ganache into a glass measuring cup or bowl.
-Cover it and allow it to cool to room temperature, at least one hour.
+Cover it and allow it to cool to room temperature, for at least one hour.

 Pumpkin Truffles